What is a travel consent letter?

 The Government of Canada recommends that the letter be signed by every non-accompanying person or organization with the legal right to make major decisions for the child, including anyone with:

-The Government of Canada also recommends that the letter be signed by any non-accompanying parent who has access to the child.
+The Government of Canada also recommend that the letter be signed by any non-accompanying parent who has access to the child.
+We cannot provide legal advice as we are not a law firm, so if you have any questions about this form you should consult a lawyer.
+Or, email us for a lawyer referral.

-Notary Pro Canada is Ottawa’s top-rated notary public and commissioner of oaths.
-Book online now!
+Notary Pro Canada is Ontario’s top-rated notary public and commissioner of oaths.
+Every year we notarize hundreds of travel consent letters.